stembrino/Docker_Angular_Init_Project/README.md

 4. Next, mount the container, access the http://localhost:4220
 5. Now, you can delete the project Docker_Angular_Init_Project

 > if you you'd like to not get the node_modules set this: `SKIP_INSTALL` value to true.
-Remember that you need to node modules to auto complete VScode (text editor).
+Remember that you need to node modules to auto complete VScode (text editorcd ..).

 To use the ng command, use the Dockerfile or change/comment the entrypoint from docker-compose and use the command through the docker-compose (example) comment the ENTRYPOINT in the docker-compose and use the command